-GAP is funded by the Victorian Responsible Gambling Foundation (VRGF) to prevent and reduce gambling-related harm in the community.
+Gambling Awareness Project is funded by the Victorian Responsible Gambling Foundation (VRGF) to prevent and reduce gambling-related harm in the community.

 What’s the issue?

 Gender inequality contributes to lower wages and poorer health outcomes for women, as well as driving violence against women and their children.
 For many women, including migrant and refugee women, other forms of inequality also impact on their experiences and opportunities to be healthy and happy.
 Women are also discriminated against on the basis of their ability, age, postcode, sexuality, race, visa category and many other reasons.
-To read more about migrant women's experiences of gender inequality, visit our news page for articles, submissions and updates about the latest findings and research.

 How will the project make a difference?

-GAP connects immigrant and refugee communities in Victoria to relevant information and services to address gambling-related harm.
+Gambling Awareness Project connects immigrant and refugee communities in Victoria to relevant information and services to address gambling-related harm.

 Our project has reached over 3,000 women from immigrant and refugee backgrounds across Victoria including Chinese, Vietnamese, Greek, Italian, Macedonian, Afghani, Iraqi, Tamil and Punjabi.

-Get the facts: Resources for community members and educators
+Get the facts: resources for migrant communities

 Other recommended resources